 Specifically these projects will address problems in the administration of the SSI program, and improve access to SSI for low-income older adults.
 This will be accomplished through targeted trainings on SSI for local advocates and service providers so that they are better equipped to serve their clients, as well as building a network of local partners interested in working toward systemic improvements.

-These projects allow Justice in Aging to deepen our impact in California, and to leverage what we learn through our work in the Los Angeles area and the Bay Area to inform our efforts to fight senior poverty throughout California and the nation.
+These efforts allow Justice in Aging to deepen our impact in California, and to leverage what we learn through our work in the Los Angeles area and the Bay Area to inform our efforts to fight senior poverty throughout California and the nation.

 Facts About SSI in California